mrstevea/email-signature-generator/README.md

 ## 🖼️ Image Hosting

-For the signature to display correctly, profile photos and logos must be hosted online.
-Recommended options:
+For the signature to display correctly, profile photos must be hosted online.
+The SpendRule logo is permanently embedded.

+Recommended hosting options:

 | Service | Free Tier | Notes |
 |---------|-----------|-------|